 - Click on Generate PRN.

-- Enter your Membership Type, Applicable Period and Contribution.
+- Enter your Membership Type, Applicable Period, and Contribution.
 The Total Amount will be automatically generated.
 Once submitted, take note of the PRN.

 - In the GCash app, under Pay Bills, look for “SSS-Contributions” and enter the details from the PRN that you applied for in the SSS portal.
 Once paid, it takes a few minutes to reflect in the SSS portal.

-How do I pay for my Real-Time Processing of Loans (RTPL) in SSS?
+Paying Real-Time Processing of Loans (RTPL)

 For loan payments, your PRNs should be sent to your email within the first 7 days of the month.
 You can also check out your PRNs from within the SSS portal.

-From the email or from the SSS portal, you can get the PRN details, and then you can input this into the GCash biller.
+From the email or from the SSS portal, you can get your PRN details, and then you can input this into the GCash biller.
 Once paid, it takes a few minutes to reflect in the SSS portal.

 Can you reuse a PRN in paying a contribution or a loan?